About Neighborhood Associations

 Guest speakers for your neighborhood association meetings.

-Neighborhood Watch, Crime Watch, Church Watch and other programs offered by the Clark County Sheriff's Office, such as Neighbors on Watch (NOW).
+Sheriff Auxiliary, Crime Watch, Church Watch and other programs offered by the Clark County Sheriff's Office.

 * Services exclusive to county neighborhood associations.